Trinity Mid-Whitgiftian Association

 Past and present members of staff are also eligible for membership, and are always welcome - no recriminations!

 We have a well-equipped clubhouse in Sanderstead, a few miles away from the school, which is the headquarters for sports clubs (cricket, rugby and hockey) and a very active Amateur Dramatic society, the Mitre Players.

 A new system has been introduced for all members of the Association and the Sanderstead Sports Clubs.
-The membership card will enable members to purchase goods from the bar at 'members' rates', and will act as a debit card.
+The membership card will enable members to purchase goods from the bar at 'members' rates'

 If you are a paid up member of the TMWA or of a TSSSC clubs, you are entitled to apply for a card - go to www.tsssc.co.uk/membership to apply.